Harry Stone offers several enrichment programs to help build well-rounded children and enhance their talents…

 How to get involved:

 Children from grades 3-8th are invited to audition for our annual Fall Production.
-Our past productions include, The Hobbit, The Wizard of Oz and this year’s Alice in Wonderland.
+Our past productions include, The Hobbit, The Wizard of Oz, Alice in Wonderland.
 Auditions are in the Fall semester.

 Pre- Kindergarten and Kindergarten alternate every other day for a full semester